pweingardt/KSPMissionController/goals.md

         }
     }

-The required orbit has a maximal eccentricity of 0.01 and its apoapsis is somewhere between 100000m and 200000m.
+The required orbit has a maximal eccentricity of 0.01 and its minimal apoapsis is somewhere between 100000m and 200000m, and the maximal apoapsis is 20000m higher than the minimal apoapsis.